Snaresbrook Crown Court: Crown Court

-On Christmas Day 1971 the building came into the ownership of the Department of the Environment.
+On 25 December 1971 the building came into the ownership of the Department of the Environment.
 A report carried out by the royal commission on assizes and court of quarter sessions, chaired by Lord Beeching, identified the need for a higher court than a magistrates' court to deal with indictable offences.
 It was to be called a crown court and its purpose was detailed in the Courts Act 1971.
 The school was identified as being a suitable venue and it was leased by the Department of the Environment for works to begin on its conversion to a court in 1973, at a cost of £1.6m.
 Internally, the building's chapel and North Wing are the only two areas to remain in their original states, together with the exterior.

 The renovations established six new crown court rooms which were intended to serve North East London.
 Building work was completed in 1974 and was opened on 26 November 1974 by Lord Widgery, who was, at that time, Lord Chief Justice.
 Further improvements were made to the site between 1976 and 1979, but in November 1981 a fire destroyed three courtrooms and damaged two others.
 Further renovations were made, and by 1988, five more court rooms, including a separate annex, built to a cost of £3,000,000, had been added, bringing the total of fully functioning court rooms to 20.
 The court manages around 7,000 cases a year, making it the busiest Crown Court centre in the United Kingdom.
 The building received Grade II listed status on 11 November 1968.